 However, here are some measures that may prevent thyroid cancer:

 Avoid getting exposed to radiation: Radiation should not be used to treat less serious diseases.
-Imaging tests like X-rays and CT scans must not be performed, particularly in children, unless they are absolutely needed.
+Imaging tests like X-rays and CT scans must not be performed, particularly in children, unless they are needed.